soywiz-archive/kaifu2x/README.md

 #### Sliding memory reading for convolution kernel

+Reduced from 30 seconds to 24 seconds in a MBP13@2.4ghz

 The initial optimization I have done to the code is to reduce memory reading at the [convolution kernel](https://docs.gimp.org/en/plug-in-convmatrix.html).
 Waifu2x model uses a convolution matrix of 3x3.
 For each single component, it gather 3x3 near components, multiply them by weight matrix and sum the result.